 The Role of the NC Student Success Center

 The NC Student Success Center provides support for all 58 colleges to advance, scale, and sustain student success and completion efforts.
 We work with colleges to align policies and practices with our mission and values to ensure access, equity, significant learning, and completion of credentials.
 We also represent the collective voice of North Carolina community college practitioners in state-level and national policy discussions.
-Our work is informed and guided by an Advisory Board of 19 members from all sectors of the NC Community College System as well as key state-level education and workforce partners.

 Our Funding and the National Network